diskoverdata/diskover-docs/source_files/install_docker.md

 ### Configuration and Data Files

-The intention of this project is to eventually obviate direct editing of project config files, but that option is still available.
+This project intends to eventually obviate direct editing of project config files, but that option is still available.

 > *Note:* If you do directly edit configuration files, then set the `S6_TEMPLATE_OVERWRITES variable=false` for the corresponding container if the edited file is templated.
 To list template files for a given service execute the following: